 The Secret of Trimurti and its Application in Daily Life

-“Trinity is manifestation of the supreme God (Brahmam) in three forms – consisting of Brahma the Creator, Vishnu the Preserver, and Shiva the Destroyer – and is the oldest concept in Hinduism,” she said.
+“Trinity is a manifestation of the supreme God (Brahmam) in three forms – consisting of Brahma the Creator, Vishnu the Preserver, and Shiva the Destroyer – and is the oldest concept in Hinduism,” she said.
 In fact, this is being taught all over the world.

 We both studied physics.
 “Then there should be four Murtis.
 There are four fundamental interactions or forces: gravitation, electromagnetism, the weak interaction, and the strong interaction.”
 I said.